notlab/minimal-mistakes/_posts/2017-02-10-examples-of-neural-adaptation.md

 ![Neocortex organization]({{ site.url }}/assets/images/neuro/neocortex-organisation.png){: .center-image }

 Pyramidal cells in layers II and II project their axons further into the neocortex, while those in deeper layers often have axons that project out of the cortex to areas like the brainstem and spinal cord.
-Neurons in layer IV receive most of external connections and project locally to other layers of the neocortex.
-Vertically the neocortex is arranged into so-called [cortical columns](https://en.wikipedia.org/wiki/Cortical_column) and are sometimes thought of as the generic building blocks of the neocortex.
+Neurons in layer IV receive most of the external connections and project locally to other layers of the neocortex.
+Vertically the neocortex is arranged into so-called [cortical columns](https://en.wikipedia.org/wiki/Cortical_column).
+These columns are sometimes thought of as the generic building blocks of the neocortex.

 By preparing very thin slices of a rat's brain (see below[^7]), it is possible to isolate neurons in specific layers of the neocortex.